theonethread/falkor-plugin-example/readme.md

 Example [`@falkor/falkor-commander`](https://www.npmjs.com/package/@falkor/falkor-commander "Visit") plugin to demonstrate framework capabilities, and to serve as boilerplate for personal projects.

+> _**NOTE:** The `master` branch holds compatible version with already released packages, while `development` branch holds a version currently developed along with latest unreleased sources of packages._

 ## **Usage**

-Clone the repository, then run the following commands in the root directory:
+Clone the repository's **master** branch, then run the following commands in the root directory:

 ```
 $ npm install